Spherical 3-manifolds bounding rational homology balls

 Notice that $\#^n\mathfrak{s}_0$ is the spin$^c$ structure induced from the unique spin structure on $\#^nY$.
 Hence if $\#^nY$ bounds a rational homology ball for some $n$, in other words, $Y$ has finite order in $\Theta^3_\Q$, then

 by the property of correction terms under the connected sum and Theorem \ref{thm:OS}. \end{proof} \begin{remark} We remark that the parity condition in the proposition is necessary.
 For instance, it is well known that $L(p^2,p-1)$ bounds a rational homology ball, but one can check that the correction terms for spin structures on $L(p^2,p-1)$ are non-vanishing when $p$ is even. \end{remark} Now we apply the above to spherical 3-manifolds $Y$ with odd $|H_1(Y;\Z)|$.
-In \cite{Stipsicz:2008-1} Stipsicz showed that the correction term for spin spherical 3-manifold, more generally for any spin link of rational surface singularities can be identified with the $\overline{\mu}$-invariant of Neumann \cite{Neumann:1980-1} and Siebenmann \cite{Siebenmann:1980-1} as
+In \cite{Stipsicz:2008-1} Stipsicz showed that a correction term for spin spherical 3-manifold, or more generally for any spin link of a rational surface singularity, can be identified with the $\overline{\mu}$-invariant of Neumann \cite{Neumann:1980-1} and Siebenmann \cite{Siebenmann:1980-1} as